Time integration for neutrino radiation transport using minimally implicit Runge-Kutta methods: Introduction

 Much of the complexity of theoretically modelling the aforementioned systems comes from the equation underlying radiative transfer.
-At a basic level, the Boltzmann equation describes the evolution of the distribution function, $f$, of radiation quanta a phase-space of seven dimensions, viz.~time, position, and neutrino or photon momentum.
+At a basic level, the Boltzmann equation describes how the distribution function $f$ of radiation quanta evolves in a seven-dimensional phase space, consisting of time, position, and the momentum of the neutrino or photon.
 It takes into account transport terms involving divergence operators in position or momentum space as well as collision terms representing the interaction of one quantum with others or with matter that take the form of integrals over momentum space.
 As a rigorous treatment of the Boltzmann equation is feasible only in special cases, numerical methods used to model, e.g., CCSNe rely on approximations.
 In a very common approach, a momentum-space integration of the distribution function multiplied by the tensorial product of $n = 0, 1,...$ unit vectors yields a series of moments, now only functions of space and time.
 The first ones have a direct physical interpretation: $n = 0, 1,$ and $2$ correspond to the radiation energy density, momentum density and radiation pressure, respectively.
 The resulting infinite series of evolution equations takes the form of conservative form, in which the moment of order $n+1$ appears as a (spatial) flux of the moment of degree $n$ and source terms accounting for the reactions follow from moments of the collision integrals.
 We note that, when coupling radiative transfer to the dynamics of the gas to form the system of radiation hydrodynamics, the latter appears with an opposite sign in the fluid equations.
 Truncating the series at a finite degree $n$ and closing the system with a local algebraic relation for the higher moment(s) defines the family of the so-called $M_n$ methods.
+Other very different numerical approaches can be considered; for example, Monte Carlo methods can be used to include neutrino transport in the context of CCSNe and this strategy has been implemented in the general relativistic code SpEC \citep{Foucart2018, Foucart2021}.